beutlich/LastLib/README.md

 LastLib consists of tool-specific Modelica wrappers for the imported Last.fmu to obtain the value of the _last_ valid simulation step.

-An overview of the library and early experiments is provided in
+An overview of the library and early experiments are provided in

 > Thomas Beutlich.
 Experiments and an FMI Idea on the Online-Minimum Problem.
 Presentation given at the 17th Modelisax Meeting, Dresden, Germany, November 2017.
 URL: [tinyurl.com/lastlibfmu](https://tinyurl.com/lastlibfmu).